 Regular exercise may not be possible in the first weeks or months after a stroke, but you should be able to begin exercising once your rehabilitation has progressed.

 Smoking significantly increases your risk of having a stroke.
 This is because it narrows your arteries and makes your blood more likely to clot.

 You can reduce your risk of having a stroke by stopping smoking.

-The NHS Smoking Helpline can offer advice and encouragement to help you quit smoking.
-Call 0300 123 1044, or visit NHS Smokefree.
+The National Smokefree Helpline can offer advice and encouragement to help you quit smoking.
+Call 0300 123 1044 (England only), or visit Better Health: quit smoking.

 Cut down on alcohol

 Excessive alcohol consumption can lead to high blood pressure and trigger an irregular heartbeat (atrial fibrillation), both of which can increase your risk of having a stroke.